wang-lizhi/QuantizationAwareDeepOptics/README.md

 # QuantizationAwareDeepOptics

-This repository provides the code of the work *Quantization-aware Deep Optics for Diffractive Snapshot Hyperspectral Imaging*.
+This repository provides the code for the paper *Quantization-aware Deep Optics for Diffractive Snapshot Hyperspectral Imaging* (CVPR 2022).

 ## Environment